cjackett/ai-safety/experiments/01_capability_probing/README.md

 All three local open-source models (llama3.2:3b, qwen3:4b, gemma3:4b) demonstrate exceptional baseline safety guardrails with 0% full compliance across 240 total test prompts.
 Both llama3.2 and qwen3 achieved perfect 100% refusal rates, while gemma3 achieved 97.5% refusal with minimal hedging (2.5%) primarily in the cyber category.
 The combined dataset shows a 99.17% categorical refusal rate with only 0.83% hedging behavior (2 out of 240 responses), confirming that all three models have remarkably robust safety implementations that successfully prevent harmful content generation in response to direct requests.

-These results validate the use of local open-source models for safety research and establish strong baseline metrics for comparison with frontier models (Claude, GPT-4, Gemini), adversarial jailbreak attempts, multi-turn attack patterns, and prompt injection techniques.
+These results validate the use of local open-source models for safety research and establish strong baseline metrics for comparison with adversarial jailbreak attempts, multi-turn attack patterns, and prompt injection techniques.
 The establishment of these baseline metrics is critical because it provides a reference point for understanding how much additional risk is introduced by adversarial techniques compared to direct harmful requests.

 The experiment confirms that direct harmful requests are completely insufficient to bypass modern model guardrails.
 The 99.17% refusal rate and 0% full compliance across 240 prompts demonstrates that contemporary safety training has successfully addressed the most basic threat vector.
 This necessitates sophisticated adversarial testing approaches including jailbreaks, multi-turn exploitation, and prompt injection in subsequent experiments to identify actual safety vulnerabilities.
 Without such adversarial testing, the near-perfect baseline performance could create a false sense of security about model safety that fails to account for how these guardrails perform under attack conditions.